Change of child support assessment

 Collect evidence of care arrangements if custody or contact has changed

-Explore whether a binding agreement might be suitable if both parents agree
+People sometimes explore whether a binding agreement might be suitable where both parents agree.

-Prepare a formal application if you believe reassessment is warranted
+People sometimes prepare a formal application where they believe reassessment is warranted.

 How LawConnect can help

-Changes to child support arrangements can be complex, and understanding your options often requires clarity on how the assessment formula works, what evidence is needed, and what outcomes are realistic.
+Changes to child support arrangements can be complex, and people often note that the assessment formula and relevant evidence depend on individual circumstances.
 Many people find the process confusing because the rules around child support reassessment are detailed and depend heavily on individual circumstances.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can click one of the questions above to receive general guidance tailored to your situation, helping you understand the steps involved and the range of options that may be available to you.
+General guidance about the steps involved and the range of options that may be available can be accessed through the questions above.

 However, only a licensed lawyer can assess your specific circumstances and provide tailored legal advice on the best course of action.
 If your matter involves disputed child support arrears, complex financial situations, or you want professional guidance before lodging an application, we can connect you with family law specialists who can provide legal advice and support you through the process.